iai-callgrind/iai-callgrind/README.md

 ### Related Projects

 - [Iai](https://github.com/bheisler/iai): The repository from which
-  Iai-Callgrind is forked.
-Iai uses Cachegrind instead of Callgrind under the hood.
+  Iai-Callgrind was initially forked to use Callgrind instead of Cachegrind as primary profiling tool.
+See [Comparison][Comparison.iai].
 - [Criterion-rs](https://github.com/bheisler/criterion.rs): A Statistics-driven
   benchmarking library for Rust.
 Wall-clock times based benchmarks.
 - [hyperfine](https://github.com/sharkdp/hyperfine): A command-line benchmarking